billhhh/Rethink-Merge/README.md

 # Rethink-Merge

-The code repository of MCKD model from [paper](https://arxiv.org/abs/2411.09263) "Rethinking Weight-Averaged Model-merging".
+The code repository of paper "Rethinking Weight-Averaged Model-merging".

 ## Installation